OSFP vs QSFP-DD for 800G: Signal Integrity Comparison Guide

 From a sourcing perspective:

 TE Connectivity, Amphenol, and Molex all offer both form factors in production quantities.
-QSFP-DD connectors currently have slightly shorter lead times (8–12 weeks versus 10–16 weeks for OSFP) due to larger installed production base.
-This gap is closing as OSFP production ramps.
+Based on Cosolvic supplier intelligence as of Q2 2026, QSFP-DD connectors carry slightly shorter lead times (roughly 8–12 weeks versus 10–16 weeks for OSFP) thanks to the larger installed production base carried over from the 400G generation.
+That gap is closing quarter by quarter as OSFP volumes ramp.

 My Recommendation